sarlijes/Worklist/Documentation/requirement-analysis.md

 ## Additional features

-* User login
+User login
-  * Add new user
+- [ ] Add new user
-  * Log in as user
+- [x] Log in as user
-  * Show error if logging in fails
+- [ ] Show error if logging in fails
-  * Save user as "created by" on a job
+- [ ] Save user as "created by" on a job
-  * Save user as "deleted by" on a job
+- [ ] Save user as "deleted by" on a job
-  * Save user as "marked as finished by" on a job
+- [ ] Save user as "marked as finished by" on a job

+Other features

-* Allow using the software from multiple computers in the local network
+- [ ] Allow using the software from multiple computers in the local network
 - [x] Allow undo on marking a job as done
-* Hide old finished jobs after a certain period
+- [ ] Hide old finished jobs after a certain period
-* Separate list views for pending and completed jobs
+- [ ] Separate list views for pending and completed jobs
-* Move materials to database (instead of saving them as strings)
+- [ ] Move materials to database (instead of saving them as strings)
-* Language selection
+- [ ] Language selection
-* Reports (for example all jobs done during one week)
+- [ ] Reports (for example all jobs done during one week)
-* Kanban view with more job states ("to do", "in progress", "waiting to be shipped", "shipped")
+- [ ] Kanban view with more job states ("to do", "in progress", "waiting to be shipped", "shipped")
-* More states for payments of the jobs ("invoiced", "partially paid", "paid")
+- [ ] More states for payments of the jobs ("invoiced", "partially paid", "paid")

 ## Preliminary plan for Job class